Ensafer/packagecloud-cleanup/README.md

 GitHub ties into Amazon's Simple Notification Service by specifying the service in your repository's settings.
 The endpoint of your Amazon SNS topic must be configured to be a Lambda function based on Node.js.
 Use the included script.js file as the Lambda function's content.
 General setup as outlined in [this AWS Compute Blog post](https://aws.amazon.com/blogs/compute/dynamic-github-actions-with-aws-lambda/).

+The end result of each run can be posted to a Slack channel of your choice.
+Errors are reported as well.

 ### Variables
 In the script, variables are used to hold a few configuration strings:
 * **snapshotsOfMasterToKeep:** The number of snapshots of a package that should be kept before cleaning up.